 Lack of work-life balance is another source of anxiety.
 In fact, of those Gen Z members who plan to leave their jobs within the next year, 15% listed the inability to achieve work-life balance as a reason, according to a Deloitte study.

 Another source of anxiety is school.
 A Canadian study conducted in 2016 showed that 65% of post-secondary students reported experiencing “overwhelming anxiety” in the previous year.

 Finally, the path to success is less clear for this generation, which has delayed life goals from getting a driver’s licenses to getting married.

 Drug Use by Gen Z

-Although substance abuse in 2017 was down from previous years for teens and young adults, substance abuse disorders are still significant.
+Although substance use disorder in 2017 was down from previous years for teens and young adults, substance use disorder disorders are still significant.
 A National Center for Drug Abuse Statistics survey in 2017 found that the percentage of those using illicit drugs in the past year was: